 Students can take courses across a great breadth of categories, including: business & entrepreneurship, academics, the arts, health & fitness, language, music, photography, yoga, technology, games, and more.

 Udacity – the screenshot below from Google Trend shows the regional interest for Udacity

 Udemy – the screenshot below from Google Trend shows the regional interest for Udemy

 There is no user generated reviews or rating for the courses.
 As a result, prospective learners don’t have the luxury to make decisions based on social proof.

 Before you enroll for any course on Udemy, you can read what past students have to say about the course.
 You can see the ratings for each course to help you decide to take the course or not.
 This is a great social proof to help you maximize your investment.

 Which platform is better?

 Eventually, it’s totally up to you to decide.
-If you want to learn tech skills from large companies like Google and Facebook, and pay about $150 per month to complete the course and get a certificate, Udacity will be the choice for you.
+If you want to learn tech skills from large companies like Google and Facebook, and pay about $150 per month to complete the course and get a certificate, Udacity may be the right choice.
+Browse Course on Udacity

-If you want to learn just about anything in a less formal, less academic-looking environment, Udemy could be the better choice for you.
-Click here to browse the thousands of courses on Udemy
+If you want to learn just about anything taught in a less formal, less academic style, Udemy could be the better choice.
+Browse Courses on Udemy